RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-7.md

 ## Control Statement

+The information system:

-- \[a.\] Enforce a limit of {{ insert: param, ac-07_odp.01 }} consecutive invalid logon attempts by a user during a {{ insert: param, ac-07_odp.02 }} ; and
+- \[a.\] Enforces a limit of {{ insert: param, ac-7_prm_1 }} consecutive invalid logon attempts by a user during a {{ insert: param, ac-7_prm_2 }}; and

-- \[b.\] Automatically {{ insert: param, ac-07_odp.03 }} when the maximum number of unsuccessful attempts is exceeded.
+- \[b.\] Automatically {{ insert: param, ac-7_prm_3 }} when the maximum number of unsuccessful attempts is exceeded.

+## Control Objective

+Determine if:

+- \[AC-7(a)\]

+  - \[AC-7(a)[1]\] the organization defines the number of consecutive invalid logon attempts allowed to the information system by a user during an organization-defined time period;
+  - \[AC-7(a)[2]\] the organization defines the time period allowed by a user of the information system for an organization-defined number of consecutive invalid logon attempts;
+  - \[AC-7(a)[3]\] the information system enforces a limit of organization-defined number of consecutive invalid logon attempts by a user during an organization-defined time period;

+- \[AC-7(b)\]

+  - \[AC-7(b)[1]\] the organization defines account/node lockout time period or logon delay algorithm to be automatically enforced by the information system when the maximum number of unsuccessful logon attempts is exceeded;
+  - \[AC-7(b)[2]\] the information system, when the maximum number of unsuccessful logon attempts is exceeded, automatically:

+    - \[AC-7(b)[2][a]\] locks the account/node for the organization-defined time period;
+    - \[AC-7(b)[2][b]\] locks the account/node until released by an administrator; or
+    - \[AC-7(b)[2][c]\] delays next logon prompt according to the organization-defined delay algorithm.

 ## Control guidance

-The need to limit unsuccessful logon attempts and take subsequent action when the maximum number of attempts is exceeded applies regardless of whether the logon occurs via a local or network connection.
-Due to the potential for denial of service, automatic lockouts initiated by systems are usually temporary and automatically release after a predetermined, organization-defined time period.
-If a delay algorithm is selected, organizations may employ different algorithms for different components of the system based on the capabilities of those components.
-Responses to unsuccessful logon attempts may be implemented at the operating system and the application levels.
-Organization-defined actions that may be taken when the number of allowed consecutive invalid logon attempts is exceeded include prompting the user to answer a secret question in addition to the username and password, invoking a lockdown mode with limited user capabilities (instead of full lockout), allowing users to only logon from specified Internet Protocol (IP) addresses, requiring a CAPTCHA to prevent automated attacks, or applying user profiles such as location, time of day, IP address, device, or Media Access Control (MAC) address.
-If automatic system lockout or execution of a delay algorithm is not implemented in support of the availability objective, organizations consider a combination of other actions to help prevent brute force attacks.
-In addition to the above, organizations can prompt users to respond to a secret question before the number of allowed unsuccessful logon attempts is exceeded.
-Automatically unlocking an account after a specified period of time is generally not permitted.
-However, exceptions may be required based on operational mission or need.
+This control applies regardless of whether the logon occurs via a local or network connection.
+Due to the potential for denial of service, automatic lockouts initiated by information systems are usually temporary and automatically release after a predetermined time period established by organizations.
+If a delay algorithm is selected, organizations may choose to employ different algorithms for different information system components based on the capabilities of those components.
+Responses to unsuccessful logon attempts may be implemented at both the operating system and the application levels.

-## Control assessment-objective

-a limit of {{ insert: param, ac-07_odp.01 }} consecutive invalid logon attempts by a user during {{ insert: param, ac-07_odp.02 }} is enforced;
-automatically {{ insert: param, ac-07_odp.03 }} when the maximum number of unsuccessful attempts is exceeded.